trlafleur/WaterMeter-MS-3.0i-RFM95/README.md

 # WaterMeter-MS-3.0i-RFM95

-Data from the sensor to MQTT-gateway to MQTT to (Telegraf to InFluxdb to Grafinea) Controller function via NODE.RED connected via MQTT.
+Data from the sensor to MQTT-gateway to MQTT to (Telegraf to InFluxdb to Grafana) Controller function via NODE.RED connected via MQTT.